 Aate Ka Halwa is one of the most popular Punjabi sweet dishes.
 Why so?
 Because it is served across all the Gurudwaras as Kada Prashad.
 The taste of that simple halwa served at Gurudwara is divine.
-No fancy sweet dish can match that flavor and texture.
-Delicious and simple aate ka halwa flavored with a hint of cardamom is the ideal Punjabi sweet dish.
+No fancy sweet dish can match that flavour and texture.
+Delicious and simple aate ka halwa flavoured with a hint of cardamom is the ideal Punjabi sweet dish.
 And it is one dessert that never goes out of style.
 It is always welcomed with equal enthusiasm among the sweet lovers, especially in India.
 If you have yet not tasted Aate Ka Halwa then give this recipe a try.

 The wheat is one of the staple ingredients in an everyday Indian diet.
 Whether it is our chapati, paratha or any other flatbread, wheat flour is commonly used in Indian cuisine.
 And when it comes to Indian desserts, aate ka halwa is one of the easiest and simplest wheat flour sweet dish.
 It requires few basic ingredients that are readily available in an Indian pantry – wheat flour, sugar, and ghee.
 These days rarely we find recipes that require such fewer ingredients and produces gratifying results.